Oqqay/Mod5Repo/README.md

 # Mod5Repo
-The repository for the CS-305 Module 5 assignment
+My repository for the CS-305 Module 5 assignment